wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.05.22 Added show_closed to [wps_forums], default 1, set to 0 to hide closed posts
+         Improved error checking for avatar upload when creating avatar folder in wp-content/wps-pro-content

 14.05.21 Added filters to support new Forum Extensions plugin